 Darts don’t typically travel in a straight line.
 Even if you throw fast and hard, there’s always a bit of an arc to the movement of the dart.
 Because of this, you need to make sure that you’re aiming the right way.
 Compensating for the arc is a great trick to help you win a game of darts.

-This typically means that you need to aim higher than what you’re actually going for.
+This typically means you need to aim higher than what you’re going for.
 Because of the arc, the dart will always land a few centimeters or even inches lower than what you’re aiming for.

 Try aiming a few centimeters above the target and throw the dart.
 With careful practice, you’ll be able to understand how to compensate for the arc and throw more accurately.

 Each player has their own playstyle.
 Some love to go for the bullseye, while others focus on scoring doubles.
 Play a few matches on your own and see what you can hit the best.

 If you hit one side of the board more accurately than the other, incorporate that into your play style.
 Play to your strengths and hone those skills in order to win.

 Tips from the Pros — Raymond Van Barneveld

 What’s the best way to improve your aim in darts?
 Practice regularly and focus on maintaining a consistent throwing motion.
 Also, try to find a comfortable grip and stance that works for you.